itsMapleLeaf/aspects4/public/guide.md

 - _characters with water as their highest aspect score_

-_You could also delaying its activation until another character makes a certain action or moves to a specific location, making it work similarly to a trap._
+_You could also delay its activation until another character makes a certain action or moves to a specific location, making it work similarly to a trap._

 _However, you ****cannot**** declare a condition that doubles damage on certain targets, for example._